fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 to interpolate entire channels.
 The other way is to interpolate only segments that contain artifacts.

-We repair channels by interpolation, or more precisely: by replacing the bad channel with the average of the neighbouring channels.
+We repair channels by interpolation, or more precisely: By replacing the bad channel with the average of the neighbouring channels.
 This requires a definition of neighbouring channels.
 FieldTrip comes with a variety of **[templates for defining neighbouring channels](/template/neighbours)**.
-For this dataset we provide this information for you, but in general you know your own EEG system and your own data the best and you should therefore think about your own neighbours structure.
+For this dataset we provide this information for you, but in general you know your own EEG system and your own data  best and you should therefore think about your own neighbours structure.
 See also the **[ft_prepare_neighbours](/reference/ft_prepare_neighbours)** function.